franciscop/umbrella/documentation.md

 </a>
 ```

-Wrap an element in an html element and chain umbrella.js methods:
+Wrap an element in an html element and chain Umbrella methods:

 ```js
 u(".example").wrap('<a>').attr({class: "wrapper", href: "http://google.com"});